RH3D/E3NG_docs/faq.md

 Build manual for the NG v1.2 is not existent but will be made.

-{: .note-title }
+{: .note }
-> WHERE DO I START?
+> ## WHERE DO I START?
 WHERE DO I FIND ALL THE IMPORTANT INFORMATIONS, FILES AND DOCUMENTS?
 >
 > The main crossroad for the project is this website, where you will find all the important information and links to build the printer.
 > I would recommend reading through the entire website starting with [Ender 3 NG] and [Into the project] and if you want to get even deeper and be part of the community, [join the Discord].